andromaqui/urlshortener/README.md

 #### Disadvantages
  1. **Memory Usage**: Cached data occupies memory, which may lead to increased resource consumption, especially with large datasets.
  2. **Stale Data**: Cached entries may become outdated if not managed correctly, potentially serving stale data to users.
+Currently there isnt such threat since we are deleting any data, but this is a consideration we should make as we enrich the app with more endpoints.

 ### Database